Jackson200/Number5-BNB/README.md

 This will start both the backend Express server and the frontend Vite development server.
 The application will be available at `http://localhost:5000`.

+### Cross-Platform Development

+For local development on macOS, Windows, and Linux machines, the server is configured to use `localhost` as the host in development mode.
+If you encounter any issues with port binding on macOS (such as an `ENOTSUP` error), the application will automatically use the appropriate configuration.

+For production environments, the server will bind to all network interfaces (0.0.0.0) by default.

 ## Project Structure

 ```